stripe/stripe-android/README.md

 **Stripe API**: We provide [low-level APIs](https://stripe.dev/stripe-android/com/stripe/android/Stripe.html) that correspond to objects and methods in the Stripe API.
 You can build your own entirely custom UI on top of this layer.

-**SCA Ready**: The SDK automatically performs native [3D Secure authentication](https://stripe.com/docs/payments/3d-secure) to comply with [Strong Customer Authentication](https://stripe.com/docs/strong-customer-authentication) regulation in Europe.
+**SCA-Ready**: The SDK automatically performs native [3D Secure authentication](https://stripe.com/docs/payments/3d-secure) to comply with [Strong Customer Authentication](https://stripe.com/docs/strong-customer-authentication) regulation in Europe.

 **Native UI**: We provide native screens and elements to collect payment and shipping details.
 For example, [CardInputWidget](https://stripe.dev/stripe-android/com/stripe/android/view/CardInputWidget.html) is a view that collects and validates card details.
 You can use these individually, or take all of the prebuilt UI in one flow by following the [Basic Integration guide](https://stripe.com/docs/mobile/android/basic).